ably-forks/laravel-docs/broadcasting.md

 npm install @ably/laravel-echo ably
 ```

-Once Echo is installed, you are ready to create a fresh Echo instance in your applications JavaScript.
+Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
 A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Laravel framework.
-By default, an example Echo configuration is already included in this file; however, the default configuration in the bootstrap.js file is intended for Pusher.
+By default, an example Echo configuration is already included in this file; however, the default configuration in the `bootstrap.js` file is intended for Pusher.
 You may copy the configuration below to transition your configuration to Ably.

 ```js
 import Echo from '@ably/laravel-echo';